qua-platform/qua-libs/examples/characterization/T1/superconducting-qubits/readme.md

 take the simulated samples from the simulation job.

 The acquired ADC stream is taken from `result_handles`.
-Note the change of name of the raw ADC steam from the name we specified in the program (`raw_adc`) to the name we use to get the stream (`raw_adc_input1`).
-This is an idiosyncrasy of the raw ADC interface which doesn't not appear in other QUA data saving mechanisms.
+Note the change of name of the raw ADC stream from the name we specified in the program (`raw_adc`) to the name we use to get the stream (`raw_adc_input1`).
+This is an idiosyncrasy of the raw ADC interface which does not appear in other QUA data saving mechanisms.

-## post processing
+## Post-processing

 To get an estimate of the probability to be in the excited state as a function of delay duration, we need to reshape the output streams and calculate the statistics: mean and variance of the